 Fair.
 This copy has clearly been enjoyed-expect noticeable shelf wear and some minor creases to the cover.
 Binding is strong and all pages are legible.
 May contain previous library markings or stamps.

-Add this copy of One Good Turn: a Jolly Murder Mystery.
-Kate Atkinson to cart. $1.23, fair condition, Sold by Zoom Books East rated 4.0 out of 5 stars, ships from Glendale Heights, IL, UNITED STATES, published 2010 by BLACK SWAN.
+Add this copy of One Good Turn: a Novel (Jackson Brodie) (Jackson Brodie to cart. $0.99, fair condition, Sold by Zoom Books East rated 5.0 out of 5 stars, ships from Glendale Heights, IL, UNITED STATES, published 2007 by Back Bay Books.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.